 The Duke Medicine and Psychiatry Residency Program is a combined five-year program offered by the Department of Medicine and Department of Psychiatry and Behavioral Sciences.
 The program is approved by both the American Board of Internal Medicine and the American Board of Psychiatry and Neurology.

-Separate, weekly continuity clinics in both medicine and psychiatry run throughout each year of the residency program, allowing for enhanced patient continuity.
+Separate, weekly continuity clinics in medicine run throughout each year of the residency program, and continuity clinics in psychiatry start during the third year of training.
 Rotations take place primarily at Duke University Hospital and the Durham Veterans Administration Medical Center.
 Psychiatry training also occurs at Central Regional Hospital with opportunities for training in community psychiatry in other community sites; there is also the opportunity for Internal Medicine training at Duke Regional Hospital and Lincoln Community Health Center.
 Didactics occur in both departments as well as specific MedPsych offerings, such as our weekly MedPsych conference.

-We have a large group of combined-trained faculty who are passionate about MedPsych and engaged supervisors, mentors and leaders.
+We have a large group of combined-trained faculty who are passionate about MedPsych.
+They serve as engaged supervisors, mentors and leaders.

 Jane Gagliardi, MD, Program Director